QUOTES-U.S. backs giving poorer countries access to COVID-19 vaccine patents | Business

-U.S. President Joe Biden on Wednesday supported waiving intellectual property rights for COVID-19 vaccines, bowing to mounting pressure from Democratic lawmakers and more than 100 other countries, but angering pharmaceutical companies.
+U.S. President Joe Biden on Wednesday supported waiving intellectual property rights for COVID-19 vaccines, bowing to mounting pressure from Democratic lawmakers and more than 100 other countries, but angering pharmaceutical firms.

 Following are reactions to the latest developments.
 WHO CHIEF TEDROS ADHANOM GHEBREYESUS